michaelagbiaowei/storage_and_content_delivery_with_aws_s3_bucket/README.md

 - **AWS Identity and Access Management** provides additional management of how users can access S3 resources

-## What Is Amazon CloudFront?
+## What is a CDN?

+A CDN or Content Delivery Network – is a global network of servers that work together to provide ultra-fast delivery of Internet content, such as web pages, static objects, videos etc.

+When people try to access content via the Internet, a CDN makes sure they get it delivered from servers nearest to them, so it arrives faster.

+**Simple example:** Doe and Jane both listened the same latest Music.
+While Doe's Music is delivered from a datacenter in South Africa, because that’s where he resides, Jane's Music is delivered from a datacenter in Kenya, because that’s where she lives.
+This is made possible through CDN.

-Amazon CloudFront is the web service to use when seeking to speed up the distribution of your  WordPress web content, either in dynamic or static files through a worldwide network of data centers referred to as edge locations.
+**Amazon CloudFront** is the web service to use when seeking to speed up the distribution of your  objects, either in dynamic or static files through a worldwide network of data centers referred to as edge locations.

 Content that is served by CloudFront is delivered with the best performance possible, meaning higher speed of delivery.